iterami/Docs.htm/common/guides/json.md

   // Optional.
 Clear color red value, between 0 and 1 inclusive.
   "clearcolor-red": 0,

   // Optional.
+Array of cuboids to create via webgl_cuboid().
+  "cuboids": [
+    {
+      // Optional.
+If this cuboid will have collision.
+      "collision": false,

+      // Optional.
+Which sides should be excluded from creation.
+      //   Sides are: back, bottom, front, left, right, top.
+      "exclude": {
+        "bottom": true
+      },

+      // Optional.
+Height of the cuboid along the y-axis.
+      "height": 1,

+      // Optional.
+Length of the cuboid along the z-axis.
+      "length": 1,

+      // Optional.
+Prefix added to each created entity ID.
+      "prefix": "example-cuboid",

+      // Optional.
+Translation of the center of the cuboid relative to `0, 0, 0`.
+      "translate-x": 0,
+      "translate-y": 0,
+      "translate-z": 0,

+      // Optional.
+Color of the cuboid.
+      "vertex-colors": [
+        1, 1, 1, 1,
+        1, 1, 1, 1,
+        1, 1, 1, 1,
+        1, 1, 1, 1
+      ],

+      // Optional.
+Width of the cuboid along the x-axis.
+      "width": 1
+    ]
+  },

+  // Optional.
 Directional light alpha value, between 0 and 1 inclusive.
   "directional-alpha": 1,